zbryikt/bakamo/module/base/navtop/README.md

 ## i18n Namespace

-namespace `navtop` is used when translating.
+namespace `@servebase/navtop` is used when translating.
 Config your i18n object accordingly for i18n support.